gozmanthefirst/leaf/README.md

 ## Roadmap

 These are features that I might add later on.
 This is not a promise.
-Don't bank on me adding them.
+Don't bank on me adding them

 - [ ] Ability to share notes with other users.
 - [ ] Make a PWA.